 - In Fire Emblem: Blazing Sword, two of the three lords (each one being the main character at one point during the "normal" mode) use swords, and the other gains the ability to use swords upon promotion.
 The game also discusses and attempts to defy it briefly: Sain insists early on that "the lance is more heroic.
 A knight should look heroic, don't you think?" and so refuses to use a sword against the axe-wielding bandits they're fighting.
 It doesn't last.

 - In a series-wide example, the class named "Hero", promoted from Mercenary, primarily uses swords.

 - While there are a few exceptions such as Hector, Micaiah and Ephraim, the series as a whole tends to feature main characters who use swords.
-Marth, Alm, Sigurd, Seliph, Leif, Roy, Eliwood, Lyndis, Eirika, Ike, Chrom, the Avatar, and Lucina are all either sword wielders, or can use multiple weapons but still use swords as their primary.
+Marth, Alm, Sigurd, Seliph, Leif, Roy, Eliwood, Lyndis, Eirika, Ike, Chrom, Robin, Lucina, and Corrin are all either sword wielders, or can use multiple weapons but still use swords as their primary.
 Their respective Infinity+1 Weapons will also invariably be swords.

 - In the original Golden Axe, two of the three playable heroes use swords, though Gilius Thunderhead used an axe because Our Dwarves Are All the Same.

 - Also, those two characters are the only characters in the game to use the typical straight-bladed, one-handed European longswords, other than the giant Knights.
 The skeletons wield curved, sabre-style swords while every other enemy wields a mace, club, axe, or hammer.